Sunday, November 20, 2016

 Briar’s (#59 - rated 9 out of 12)

-Briars USA is a non-alcoholic distributor in the central New Jersey region.
-The company is a subsidiary of High Grade Beverage (HGB), a franchised wholesale beverage distributor of malt beverages, wine, spirits and soft drinks.
-Briars USA has been in business since 1937.
-Briars USA currently distributes Monster, Vita Cocoa, Function Drinks, Cintron Beverages, Jones Soda and 24 C, Muscle Milk, Sunny Delight, Sweet Leaf Tea Redline Energy and Welch's Juices.
+Briars USA, a non-alcoholic distributor headquartered in central New Jersey, is a subsidiary of High-Grade Beverage (HGB), a franchised wholesale distributor of malt beverages, wine, spirits, and soft drinks.
+Established in 1937, Briars USA currently distributes a diverse range of products, including Monster, Vita Cocoa, Function Drinks, Cintron Beverages, Jones Soda, 24 C, Muscle Milk, Sunny Delight, Sweet Leaf Tea, Redline Energy, and Welch’s Juices.

-Historically, Briar’s may be better known for its Birch Beer, but has produced many popular flavors over time including Black Cherry, Diet Black Cherry, Cream, Diet Cream Soda, Diet Root Beer, Lemon, Sarsaparilla, and Grape Soda.
+Historically, Briars USA may be more renowned for its Birch Beer.
+Nevertheless, the company has consistently introduced popular flavors over the years, such as Black Cherry, Diet Black Cherry, Cream, Diet Cream Soda, Diet Root Beer, Lemon, Sarsaparilla, and Grape Soda.

-High Grade Beverage Company was originally founded by Nicholas DeMarco and Harry "Butch" Levine in 1940.
-This business was located on Redmond Street in New Brunswick and consisted of only six others - three delivery men, two sales people and one secretary.
-Over the years the company grew, bringing on the Briar's USA soft drink beverage bottler in 1986.
+High-Grade Beverage Company was founded in 1940 by Nicholas DeMarco and Harry “Butch” Levine.
+The business was situated on Redmond Street in New Brunswick and comprised only six employees: three delivery personnel, two sales representatives, and one secretary.
+Over the years, the company experienced significant growth, culminating in the 1986 acquisition of Briars USA, a soft drink bottler.

 Nutrition 12 oz. serving (from the bottle)